ggilmore/Akka-Streams-Notes/Notes.md

 up- and downstreams by transforming the data elements flowing through it.

 - RunnableGraph:
-A Flow that has both ends "attached" to a Source and Sink respectively, and is ready to be run().
+A Flow that has both ends "attached" to a Source and Sink respectively, and is ready to be `run()`.

+It is important to remember that even after constructing the `RunnableGraph` by connecting all the source, sink and different processing stages, no data will flow through it until it is materialized. **Materialization** is the process of allocating all resources needed to run the computation described by a Flow (in Akka Streams this will often involve starting up Actors).